pautown/paulpay/README.md

 ### Origin

-This comes from [https://git.sr.ht/~anon_/shadowchat](https://git.sr.ht/~anon_/shadowchat) and is not Luke's original work.
+This comes from [https://git.sr.ht/~anon_/shadowchat](https://git.sr.ht/~anon_/shadowchat) and the base logic (mostly rewritten now) is not Paul's original work.

 ### Donate

-sir,,thank you
+To support further development of this project, send XMR to me (Paul) at:
-`84U6xHT7KVaWqdKwc7LiwkAXKCS2f2g6b6SFyt1G7u6xWqLBYTVXH2aEsEPho64uPFJQS6KHqSg7XLEfEkqvjdgd9H1vQSm`
+`88K988HXHBTZZEFACejzJRDe7zMiKviesFKWtq4Q3Bo6VZfPZDWFzbod4Kn7SudVSBKhu5GqMUqBUXFNj5wBLyWuNWe4nqN`